Torinitei/charm-studies-lite/potential additions.md

   * Cassia reactions???
     * Again, could be problematic
       * As a fan of Nami's work I want to include this stuff but I don't want to detract or steal from the original >.<
+  * Integrated tutorial
+    * Create lore that Cassia made the website for others to practice charms without needing magic
+      * so that others who struggled learning charms can benefit too :3
+    * Either separate page or pop-up dialogue

 ## Complete additions